 To make this Turkish lentil soup recipe, simply…

 Sauté the veggies.
 Sauté some diced onion and carrot in olive oil until softened.
 Then stir in the tomato paste, cumin and Aleppo pepper, and sauté a bit longer to bring out their flavors.

 Simmer.
 Then add in the stock, red lentils, and potato.
 And simmer the soup until the lentils are tender, about 15 minutes.

 Purée (optional).
 My preference is to use an immersion blender to purée the soup right there in the stockpot until it is completely smooth.
 Or if you don’t have an immersion blender, you can transfer the soup in two batches to a traditional blender and purée until completely smooth.
 (As always, though, be very careful when blending hot liquids in a traditional blender, as they expand when blended.
 I recommend dividing the soup in half and blending in two separate batches, and tenting the cap of the blender lid so that hot air can escape as needed.)

 Season.
 As always, don’t forget to taste and season with salt and pepper as needed.

 Serve.
-Then serve it up nice and warm, sprinkled with chopped fresh mint and and some generous squeezes of fresh lemon juice.
+Then serve it up nice and warm, sprinkled with chopped fresh herbs and and some generous squeezes of fresh lemon juice.